 a.
-Management - Activities or programs undertaken to influence the amount and timing of electricity use.
+Management - Activities or programs undertaken to influence the amount and timing of energy use.
 Note that the term "demand-side management" is often used in a general way to refer to all energy efficiency and load-management programs.
+For purposes of these Rules, Demand-Side Management includes energy conservation, energy efficiency, demand response, distributed energy resources, and strategic load growth as defined herein.

-b.
-Measure - Any device, technology, or operating procedure that makes it possible to deliver an equivalent level and quality of energy service while permitting the customer to use less energy or peak demand than would otherwise be required.

-c.
-Program - A collection of demand-side measures designed to operate as a single program, which serves to reduce a utility's capacity or energy requirements.
+- b.
+Measure Any device, technology, or operating procedure that makes it possible to deliver an equivalent level and quality of energy service while permitting the customer to use less energy or peak demand than would otherwise be required. - c.
+Program A collection of -Demand-Side Measures designed to operate as a single program, which serves to reduce a utility's capacity or energy requirements. - d.
+Portfolio The totality of a utility's programs used to promote demand-side management.